Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Methods

 which is equivalent to the local version of the median probability model defined by \cite{Barbieri2021}.
-Furthermore, the determination of active versus inactive voxels based on the inclusion probability $P(\gamma_p(s_j) = 1 | \bm{y})$ is equivalent to thresholding the parameter estimates $\hat{\bm{\beta}}$ themselves where the threshold is given by the intersection of the weighted mixture of the spike-and-slab priors \citep{George1993, Rockova2014}.
-For BLESS, we choose the former thresholding rule based on the posterior inclusion probabilities considering that thresholding the parameters $\hat{\bm{\beta}}$ would require the calculation of a different set of intersection points for every coefficient due to the non-exchangeable nature of the spatial prior within the inclusion probability.
+Furthermore, the determination of active versus inactive voxels based on the inclusion probability $P(\gamma_p(s_j) = 1 | \bm{y})$ is equivalent to thresholding the parameter estimates~$\hat{\bm{\beta}}$ themselves where the threshold is given by the intersection of the weighted mixture of the spike-and-slab priors \citep{George1993, Rockova2014}.
+For BLESS, we choose the former thresholding rule based on the posterior inclusion probabilities considering that thresholding the parameters~$\hat{\bm{\beta}}$ would require the calculation of a different set of intersection points for every coefficient due to the non-exchangeable nature of the spatial prior within the inclusion probability.
 Thirdly, the estimated posterior with the smallest spike variance $\nu_0$ within the range of parameters $V$ is used.
 We do not assert that this $\nu_0$ is optimal per se, but that our annealing-like strategy obviates the need for a precise determination of $\nu_0$ as the estimates for the larger effects tend to stabilize at a particular solution of variational posterior parameters.

 This behavior can be validated by two types of plots.
 Regularization plots enable the examination of the estimated coefficients over a sequence of spike variances.
 For each $\nu_0$, the color of the parameter values indicates whether or not a variable is included in (red) or excluded from (blue) the model based on the thresholded posterior probability of inclusion.
 Figure \ref{fig: reg_plots}(a) illustrates how the negligible coefficients are drawn to zero as the values of $\nu_0$ decrease, while the larger parameters of the active voxels stabilize and are unaffected by regularization.
-Hence, for the plot in Figure \ref{fig: reg_plots}(a) this occurs at a log-spike variance $\log(\nu_0) \leq -6$ where the potentially global optimum has been identified and any further decrease in spike variance only leads to further shrinkage of the negligible coefficients in order to approximate the point mass prior.
+Hence, for the plot in Figure \ref{fig: reg_plots}(a) this occurs at a log-spike variance $\log(\nu_0) \leq -6$ where a local optimum has been identified and any further decrease in spike variance only leads to further shrinkage of the negligible coefficients.

 A complementary plot, especially useful when overplotting makes the regularization plot difficult to interpret, is the log-marginal posterior plot $\ln\{\pi_{\nu_0=0}(\bm{\gamma} | \bm{y}, \bm{\theta}, \bm{\Sigma}^{-1})\}$ for the latents.
 The maximum value of this quantity yields the posterior closest to approximating the point mass prior which is the goal of backwards DPE.
 Since our model contains intractable integrals, we use a variational approximation to the marginal posterior of $\bm{\gamma}$ under the prior of $\nu_0 = 0$.
 We utilize Jensen's inequality to bound the marginal probability integrating out the parameters $\bm{\beta}$, $\bm{\beta_0}$ and the latent variables $\bm{Z}$ via their respective variational approximation.
 The other model parameters $\bm{\theta}$ and $\bm{\Sigma}^{-1}$ are regarded as nuisance parameters.
 Specifically, the log-marginal posterior under $\nu_0 = 0$ and its approximation